gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 statistic, $T$, that measures the quantity of interest.
 To compare the means of two groups, a statistic is needed that measures their differences.
-In general, for comparing two groups, the choices are simple -- a difference in the means often works well and is a natural choice.
+In general, for comparing two groups, the choice is simple -- a difference in the means often works well and is a natural choice.
 There are other options such as tracking the ratio of means or possibly the difference in medians.
 Instead of just using the difference in the means, we also could "standardize" the difference in the means by dividing by